ghubnerr/aura/README.md

 conda install pytest # Only run this once
 ```

-Running tests:

 ```bash
 pytest
 pytest aura/tests # (If the latter doesn't work)
 ```

-### `/notebooks`

-This is where all jupyter notebooks for testing models will be!
-AI folks work here mostly~ <3